 In his book The Bonobo and the Atheist, Dutch primatologist Frans de Waal sets out his stall early.
 “Perhaps it’s just me,” he says, “but I am wary of any persons whose belief system is the only thing standing between them and repulsive behavior.
 Why not assume that our humanity, including the self-control needed for a livable society, is built into us?”

-In The Bonobo and the Atheist, De Waal pulls together decades of research to present the case that key components of human morality - fairness, kindness, empathy - are dependent not on rational thought, nor unique to human nature, but have evolved as impulses in multiple mammalian groups to further cooperation and survival.
+In The Bonobo and the Atheist, De Waal aims to support this case and pulls together decades of research to show that key components of human morality — fairness, kindness, empathy — are dependent not on rational thought, nor unique to human nature, but have evolved as impulses in multiple mammalian groups to further cooperation and survival.

 Think about it, demands De Waal: do we make everyday moral decisions by painstakingly reasoning over them, consulting internal rulebooks?
 Instead, he wonders, “what if morality is created in day-to-day social interaction, not at some abstract mental level?
 What if it is grounded in the emotions, which most of the time escape the neat categorizations that science is fond of?”

 Indeed, it is little wonder that we have struggled to find a blanket moral framework that works for everyone's rationale, De Waal thinks, for Hume had it right: morality has its roots in our emotions.

 Top-down moral frameworks were thought up thanks to, as De Waal puts it, “a huge push in the rear from our background as social animals.”
 In other words, our fundamental motivation to devise such moral theories comes not from special holy or rational insight, but from social and emotional intuitions that have evolved over millennia.